 - Optional courses

-The residential field course will run at the beginning of the academic year.
+The residential field course will run at the beginning of the academic year in Welcome Week.
 As well as providing you with an opportunity to get to know and work alongside your peers, you will have the opportunity to learn/refresh use of a wide range of ecological survey methods that are appropriate for different organisms and habitats.

 You will carry out your research project independently, under the guidance of a supervisor, with results presented in a dissertation.
 A wide range of projects based at the University and with external partners will be available.